-The famous Fergburger is a must-try on many foodie’s bucket lists, but if you aren’t into queuing up, try the just as good Devil Burger instead.
-For modern Malaysian inspired cuisine, head to Madam Woos for dinner and try their delicious roti and laksas.
+The famous Fergburger is a must-try on many foodie’s bucket lists.
+But if you aren’t into queuing up, try the just as good Devil Burger instead.
+For s modern Malaysian-inspired cuisine, head to Madam Woo.
+Have dinner here and try their delicious roti and laksas.
 If vegan dishes and fresh smoothies are more your thing, don’t miss Bespoke Kitchen for a wholesome brunch and coffee.

 Start your day with a relaxing stroll through the charming rose gardens and pristine lawns in Queenstown Gardens, and grab a take away coffee on the way.
-In the afternoon, you can walk 1.5km to the top of Queenstown Hill and be rewarded with the view of the sun setting over the city.
+In the afternoon, you can walk 1.5 km to the top of Queenstown Hill and be rewarded with the view of the sun setting over the city.

 If you are visiting in the winter months, you’ll surely not want to miss a day or two on the slopes.
 The nearby mountains are perfect for skiing and snowboarding and offer some of the best experiences in New Zealand for action snow sports.

 As well as being the adventure capital of New Zealand, Queenstown also holds the reputation of being the party capital.
 With the huge number of backpackers and youth travellers visiting Queenstown every year, you’ll be sure to enjoy the bar and club experiences if you are a lover of the nightlife.

-In the warmer months, you can go for a dip in the crystal-clear waters of Lake Wakatipu, with the natural beauty and energy of the region making it a perfect experience.
+In the warmer months, you can go for a dip in the crystal-clear waters of Lake Wakatipu.
+With the natural beauty and energy of the region, it sure does make a perfect chill out experience.
 Sore or tired from all your adventures?
 Treat yourself to a massage and spa package at the tranquil Onsen Hot Pools, where you can relax and take in the beauty of the surroundings.

 Queenstown is the perfect road trip destination.
-Located on the south-western side of the country, it is centrally located to many of the South Island’s must-see locations.
+Located on the southwestern side of the country, it is centrally located to many of the South Island’s must-see locations.
 About a 6-hour drive from Christchurch, there are plenty of places to stop and see along the way.
 Check out a campervan hire from Travellers Autobarn New Zealand, and start planning your dream getaway today.